Dhairya1890/Pokemon_Java_OOPS/README.md

 1. Run the game with `java PokemonAdventureGame`
 2. Create your character by choosing a name and specialization
+3. Receive your starter monster based on your chosen specialization
-3. Explore different locations to find wild monsters
+4. Explore different locations to find wild monsters
-4. Battle and capture monsters to build your team
+5. Battle and capture monsters to build your team
+   - Capture becomes available after every 3 attacks in battle
+   - Capture success depends on monster's health and random factors
+6. Use attack boosters during battle to gain advantages
-5. Travel between locations to find different types of monsters
+7. Travel between locations to find different types of monsters
-6. Heal your team when they're injured
+8. Heal your team when they're injured
-7. Level up your monsters to make them stronger
+9. Level up your monsters to make them stronger and potentially evolve

 ## Game Commands